hungerpangg/currencyexchangeapi/README.md

 Run `node cron.js` to start pulling data from the API and storing it the database.
 Interval in which the file pulls from API can be customized (currently set at 60 seconds).
 Run `npm start` separately to make API available, where it will pull the latest data or historical data from database.

 * for historical-rates API, cannot pull before earliest date that currency data is stored in database.
-Earliest date must be set in the file for code to work.
+Earliest date must be set in the file (have been set at UTC 1692179820 seconds for development purposes).

 ### `npm start`
 Runs the app in the development mode.